 Exhibition location: Partnership Tower Level 1 Lobby - Inside windows on ADLA

-The artist's schedule may vary, and he may not be on site at during the times listed above.
+The artist's schedule may vary, and he may not be on-site during the times listed above.
 He often streams live on his Instagram account @ronaldllewellynjones when working.

 Jones is an interdisciplinary artist based in Houston, Texas.
 His artwork explores barriers between artists and audiences, as well as individuals and their communities by challenging their respective perceptions as it relates to access and agency within normative societal structures.
 In addition to numerous installations in public spaces throughout Houston, Jones’ work has been included in exhibitions at Foltz Fine Art, Art League Houston, Flatland Gallery, Space HL, Hardy and Nance Studios, and BOX 13 ArtSpace.